Goncalo448/Goncalo448/README.md

 ### Hi there 👋

 Hey there!
-My name is Gonçalo and I'm 19 years old.
+My name is Gonçalo and I'm 20 years old.
-- 🌱 I’m currently learning Computer Science.
-- 😄 Pronouns: I/You/He/She/It/We/They
-- Fun fact: O pai dela era minha tia!

 <br />